kopal960/Realtime_Chat-and-weather-checker-app/README.md

 ## Introduction

 ### Weather checker
 Javascript framework can trace GPS elements to utmost accuracy and also detect weather conditions. *For heightened accuracy and real time weather mapping, Javascript can be a good choice for application developers.* Pairing postal codes to detect the weather as well as provide forecasts are features that developers can look towards building using the Javascript source nodes.
-And Online Chat with node.js and socket.io
+### Online Chat with node.js and socket.io
+Socket.io is used for realtime communication.
+It assigns a *socket id* to every client connected and *listens to events* emitted by them and acccordingly *emits events* to the clients connected.
+Here ,it is used for real time community chat and private chat between two users along with the basic events of showing online users and typing event in a chat application.

 ## AIM
 A chat application has been created with the additional functionality of **displaying weather to the users according to the location.** It aims at providing users with the functionality of viewing profile of other users and **chatting with them and also chat with the whole community of the app.**